Women in government: Historic firsts as head of state or government

 Benazir Bhutto, prime minister of Pakistan (1988–1990), was the first female prime minister of a Muslim-majority country.
-She served again 1993–96.
+She served again from 1993–96.
 The second was Khaleda Zia (1991–1996) of Bangladesh.
 Tansu Çiller of Turkey was the first elected Muslim female prime minister in Europe (1993–1996).

 Elisabeth Domitien was appointed prime minister of the Central African Republic (1975–1976).
 Carmen Pereira of Guinea-Bissau (1984) and Sylvie Kinigi of Burundi (1993) acted as head of state for 2 days and 101 days respectively.
 Ruth Perry of Liberia was the first appointed female head of state in Africa (1996–1997).
 Ten years later, Ellen Johnson Sirleaf of Liberia was Africa's first elected female head of state (2006–2018).

-Sri Lanka was the first nation to possess a female president, Chandrika Kumaratunga (1994–2000), and a female prime minister (Sirimavo Bandaranaike) simultaneously.
-This also marked the first time that a female prime minister (Sirimavo Bandaranaike) directly succeeded another female prime minister (Chandrika Kumaratunga).
+Sri Lanka was the first nation to have a female president, Chandrika Kumaratunga (1994–2000), and a female prime minister (her mother, Sirimavo Bandaranaike) simultaneously.
 Mary McAleese's election as president of Ireland (1997–2011) was the first time that a female president directly succeeded another female president, Mary Robinson.
-Jóhanna Sigurðardóttir, prime minister of Iceland (2009–2013), was the world's first openly lesbian world leader, first female world leader to wed a same-sex partner while in office.
+Jóhanna Sigurðardóttir, prime minister of Iceland (2009–2013), was the world's first openly lesbian world leader, and the first female world leader to wed a same-sex partner while in office.

 The first woman to be appointed President of the European Commission was Ursula von der Leyen in 2019.

 Elizabeth II, head of state of the United Kingdom and Commonwealth realms from 1952 to 2022, is the longest-serving female head of state and longest-reigning queen regnant in world history.

-When Barbados became a republic on the last day of November 2021, it became the first nation to have a woman as its first president, Sandra Mason.
-The country has yet to have a male president.
+When Barbados became a republic in November 2021, it became the first nation to have a woman as its first president, Sandra Mason (2021–2025).